 Here's what you need going into this quasi-competitive grudge match between last season's Champions League winners and the domestic treble winners:

 |When Is Kick Off?||Sunday 4 August

 Recent days have seen a return to training of many of the Reds' absentees, including Roberto Firmino, Mohamed Salah and Alisson, who had all been granted extra holiday following their international exploits over the summer, alongside Xherdan Shaqiri and Naby Keita, who had been recovering from injury.

 Fortunately, all five were able to gain some pre-season minutes during the 3-1 win over Lyon on Wednesday night.

 Meanwhile, as far as Pep Guardiola is concerned, the City dressing room is a healthy place, with only Benjamin Mendy currently sidelined with another pesky knee issue, and Sergio Aguero, Nicolas Otamendi and Gabriel Jesus all back from their travels.

 |Liverpool||Alisson; Alexander-Arnold, Gomez, Van Dijk, Robertson; Wijnaldum, Keita, Henderson; Wilson, Salah, Firmino.

 ||Ederson; Walker, Stones, Laporte, Zinchenko; de Bruyne, Rodri, D. Silva; B. Silva, Aguero, Sterling.

 Head to Head Record

-Here's a look at their last five outings.
+Here's a look at the last five results of both sides: